junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Dean gets pinned to the ground under the weight, wrestling with every fighting skill he's picked up over the years, but battle techniques for everyday monsters are not as useful against a pissed-off cowboy when he's not trying to kill him.

-The man fights like a gorilla, ending up straddling him with one hand pressing on Dean's chest, stopping him from attempts of getting away, the other hand pressing the tip of the knife against his cheek.
+The man fights like a gorilla, ending up straddling him with one hand pressing on Dean's chest, stopping him from getting away, the other hand pressing the tip of the knife against his cheek.
 "You should keep your nose clean," he grits the yellow teeth.

 The knife feels cold against his skin.
 Dean wonders how much he can move his head before it stabs through his skull.

 "Cleaner than yours," Dean barks back, staring the man in the eyes deadly focused as if they're in a gun duel.
 He moves suddenly, so quick that the other doesn't have time to react, and Dean already breaks his hands free.
-He twists his wrist in a way sharply that the man has to loose the hold of the knife, and the next second, the knife lands in Dean's hand.
+He twists his wrist in a way sharply that the man has to loosen the hold of the knife, and the next second, the knife lands in Dean's hand.

-Just in a blink of an eye, their positions shift.
+Just in the blink of an eye, their positions shift.
 Dean holds the knife an inch from the man's neck, close enough to make his point clear.
 The man stills.

 Dean demands, "Now you wanna explain what's the matter with the lady?"